Where to Eat in Chinatown NY: 10 best restaurants

 • Recommended dish: Peking duck.

-• Ideal for: Friends, couples and family.
+• Ideal for: Friends, couples, and families.

-Book a tour of Soho, Little Italy and Chinatown
+Book a tour of SoHo, Little Italy, and Chinatown

-10. The tasty dumplings of Shanghai 21
+10. The delicious dumplings at Shanghai 21

 Famous dumplings at Shanghai 21| ©Julianna.T